Thousands mourn fallen New York police officer

 In a movie theater-turned-church in the Bronx, Familia's 20-year-old daughter, Genesis, and 12-year-old twins, Peter and Delilah, embraced each other behind a podium decorated with a portrait of their mother.
 Thousands of uniformed officers from as far away as Canada and Los Angeles lined the borough's Grand Concourse for the service.

-Below them, Familia's flag-draped coffin was flanked flower arrangements.
+Below the stage, Familia's flag-draped coffin was flanked flower arrangements.

 "I just want to say, 'Mom, I miss your smile," Genesis said.
 "I miss your big, beautiful brown eyes.
 They were always so clear and sparkly.
 I miss your beautiful, soft brown skin that felt like velvet and I miss your beautiful, black curly hair that looks like mine.
 I'm glad you're still here with me, that you're here with us ...
 I love you mom.
 Thank you for everything."